|Guide||♦||6 Triplogs||0 Topics|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 That yellow knob northwest of Flatiron

-From our backyard (near the intersection of Mountain View and Superstition) I've been eyeing that yellow-looking knob that's "to the left" of Flatiron for years.
-It's actually northwest of Flatiron and is Peak 4102 on the Green Trails Superstition Wilderness map.
+From our backyard (near the intersection of Mountain View and Superstition), I've been eyeing that yellow-looking knob that's "to the left" of Flatiron for years.
+It's northwest of Flatiron and is Peak 4102 on the Green Trails Superstition Wilderness map.
 So, finally (!), we made a plan to check it out up close and personal.
 We parked at Lost Dutchman State Park (the Mining Camp Restaurant no longer allows hikers to utilize their parking lot).

 To be honest, it looked far different from what we expected.
-It was not a yellow knob, but more like the tall boulders you see at the Boulders Golf Resort.
-We didn't spend much time at the top as there were aggressive bees buzzing about and hiked back down to the trailhead the same way we came up.
-Now I'm wondering if it would be possible to reach 4102 either by going up the drainage across from the "Thumb" on the Siphon Draw trail or by going up the drainage (on the north side) between 4102 and 4175.
+It was not a yellow knob, but more like the tall boulders, you see at the Boulders Golf Resort.
+We didn't spend much time at the top as aggressive bees were buzzing about and hiked back down to the trailhead the same way we came up.
+Now I'm wondering if it would be possible to reach 4102 either by going up the drainage across from the "Thumb" on the Siphon Draw trail or going up the drainage (on the north side) between 4102 and 4175.
 I guess there's more hiking to be done!
 P.S.
 I welcome comments identifying the flowers that I photographed.